osohq/oso/docs/content/any/guides/roles/_index.md

 When managing access to resources within an application, it can be useful to group permissions into **roles**, and assign these roles to users.
-This is known as **Role-Based Access Control (RBAC).** The Oso Roles library provides a configuration-based approach to adding role-based access control to your application.
+This is known as **Role-Based Access Control (RBAC).** The Oso Roles feature provides a configuration-based approach to adding role-based access control to your application.

-The roles library includes:
+The roles feature includes:

 - **Role configuration** - Declarative configuration for roles and permissions for each resource.
 The roles configuration supports